 Finally, with respect to information provision, the findings indicate, first, that there is a clear preference for hosting information on an available online source rather than providing all information at the location of the sensor deployment.
 While most participants did indicate that some information should be available at the scenario location (most notably, what data are collected and how they are protected), with the exception of the ‘low privacy’ cluster, respondents showed an overwhelming preference for having information available online.

 There were, however, clear distinctions regarding what information should be provided across the three clusters.
 This finding would reflect a need to design different models of information provision depending on the trust characteristics of the user.
 It should be possible, for example, to design three separate information interfaces for users depending upon their trust levels that would provide sufficient information to ensure their comfort, without requiring them to read through information they feel is unnecessary.
 Such an approach might encourage users to engage with the information provided and become informed members of the IoT ecosystem.
 This, in turn, would allow users to have more feelings of control, as they would be provided with a clearer and more direct understanding of the data collection purpose and practices, tailored to their preferences.
-While a ‘plain language’ approach is consistent with requirements put forward under the General Data Protection Regulation (GDPR), the general lack of desire for access to a privacy policy indicates that the conveyance of information to the consumer in such scenarios should be presented in a manner that addresses their actual concerns.
+While a ‘plain language’ approach is consistent with requirements put forward under the General Data Protection Regulation (GDPR), discussed below, the general lack of desire for access to a privacy policy indicates that the conveyance of information to the consumer in such scenarios should be presented in a manner that addresses their actual concerns.